anujaagarwal/AI-Powered-Process-Builder/README.md

 - We can add upload file options in the AI assistant.
 From which it will read detailed description and get steps.
 - We can also add images and videos for each step being displayed rather than only working with texts.
+- There should be an option of mic so that anyone can speak and it converts to process definition in AI assistant page.

 ## Deployment